 The Milndavie Pottery and Training Centre

-We have planned a stepped approach to re-opening after the lock-down.
-Starting with our first step in August - a risk assessment and review of the most up to date governent advice - we have made plans so we can operate in a way that keeps everyone safe.
-In the meantime we are offering a CLAY AT HOME scheme.
+We planned a stepped approach to re-opening after the lock-down.
+Starting with our first step - a risk assessment and review of the most up to date governent advice - we have made plans so that when we re-open we can operate in a way that keeps everyone safe.
+Nevertheless it has been impossible to open so far so we have developed our CLAY AT HOME scheme.
 There’s a new page on this website with all the information you need to be able to take clay home and make something amazing.
 Click here for our Clay at Home page.

 A stepped approach to re-opening